$2,167 pp (USD)

 Ngorongoro Crater - Arusha

-Breakfast then descend into the Crater with picnic lunch boxes for game drive.
-Often called the eighth natural wonder of the world, the Ngorongoro Crater is the largest intact crater in the world.
-About 2 million years ago the Ngorongoro volcano erupted, and its walls collapsed.
+You'll have breakfast, then descend into the Crater with picnic lunch boxes for a game drive.
+Often called the Eighth Natural Wonder of the World, the Ngorongoro Crater is the largest intact crater in the world.
+About 2 million years ago, the Ngorongoro volcano erupted, and its walls collapsed.
 The volcano floor sank to create a natural enclosure with its 600m tall walls.
-Now, at over 19 kilometers wide, Ngorongoro Crater is filled with great areas of acacia forest, hippo filled swamps and open grasslands.
-These different habitats contain over 30,000 animals – including elephants, warthogs, flamingos, magnificent birdlife, the rare black rhinoceros and all the predatory cats.
+Now, at over 19 kilometers wide, Ngorongoro Crater is filled with great areas of acacia forest, hippo-filled swamps, and open grasslands.
+These different habitats contain over 30,000 animals — including elephants, warthogs, flamingos, magnificent birdlife, the rare black rhinoceros, and all the predatory cats.
 The Maasai can also be seen grazing their cattle alongside the buffalo and wildebeest.
-Later afternoon ascend from the crater and drive back to Arusha and dropped off at your hotel.
+Later afternoon, you'll ascend from the crater and drive back to Arusha and be dropped off at your hotel.

 - Main Destination: